RanaDipak/brandie_task_app/README.md

 # Brandie Task App

 This is my practical assignment submission for the Brandie Task App.
-I've created a Flutter-based task management application with a focus on delivering a clean and user-friendly interface.

-## What I've Built

-I've developed a task management app that helps users organize their tasks efficiently.
-The app features:
-- A modern, easy-to-use interface
+It's a Flutter application designed for reviewing accounts.

+## Key Features Implemented:

+- **Review Accounts Screen**: Displays a list of accounts.
+- **Toggle Archive View**: Allows switching between active and archived accounts.
+- **Responsive Layout**: Adapts UI for mobile, tablet, and desktop screens.
-- Smooth navigation between screens
+- **Sidebar Navigation**: Provides navigation on larger screens (and as a drawer on mobile).
-- Responsive design that works on different screen sizes
-- Task organization and filtering capabilities
+- **Account Cards**: Displays individual account details.
+- **Filtering**: Includes a filter bar for account management.

 ## How to Try the App

 ### Watch the Demo
-I've recorded a quick demo of the app in action: [Demo Video](https://icecreamapps.com/v/b6su5m8)
+I've recorded a quick demo of the app: [Demo Video](https://icecreamapps.com/v/b6su5m8)

 ### Install on Android
-If you're using Android, you can try the app right away:
+To install on Android:
 1. Download the APK from the `apk` folder: [oriflame.apk](apk/oriflame.apk)
 2. Enable "Install from Unknown Sources" in your Android settings
 3. Install and run the app

 ### Run from Source
-If you want to run the project yourself:
+To run the project yourself:
-1. Make sure you have Flutter installed
+1. Ensure Flutter (SDK version 3.32.0+) is installed.
-2. Clone this repository
+2. Clone this repository.
-3. Run `flutter pub get` to install dependencies
+3. Run `flutter pub get` in the project directory.
-4. Use `flutter run` to start the app
+4. Execute `flutter run` to start the application.

 ## My Approach

-For this assignment, I focused on:
-- Creating a polished user interface
-- Making the app easy to use
-- Ensuring smooth performance
-- Writing clean, maintainable code

-I used Flutter because it allows for quick development while maintaining high quality across different platforms.
+My focus was on building a functional, responsive UI.
+I used Flutter's built-in widgets and state management to achieve the required features.
+Data is currently hardcoded for demonstration purposes.

 ## Notes